SAP/less-openui5/README.md

 This option differs from the less `compiler.paths` option.
 It is useful if less files are located in separate folders but referenced as they would all be in one.
-If `rootPaths` are provided and a file can not be found, the `compiler.paths` option will be used instead.

-*Note:* `parser.filename` has to be set to the path of the `input` file in order to get this working.

 ###### Example